Chart Color Schemes

 The level of residential development activity in Wulguru is very low in comparison to the average area assessed nationally by AreaSearch

-Wulguru has experienced minimal development activity over the past five years, with an average of less than one approval per year.
-This low level of development reflects the rural nature of the area, where projects are typically driven by specific local housing needs rather than broader market demand.
-The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.
+Wulguru experiences very limited development activity with an average of less than one approval per year over five years.
+This minimal development reflects the rural nature of the area where housing needs drive projects rather than market demand.
+The small number of approvals can significantly impact annual growth statistics.

-Compared to other regions in Queensland and nationally, Wulguru has much lower development activity levels.
+Compared to Rest of Qld and national averages, Wulguru has much lower development activity.

 Frequently Asked Questions - Development